Baruch Human Research Protection Program

 The CUNY Human Research Protection Program (HRPP) is responsible for the protection of the rights and welfare of human subjects in research projects conducted at CUNY or by CUNY faculty, staff and students and RF CUNY staff.
 The program provides oversight, administrative support and educational training to ensure that CUNY research complies with federal and State regulations, University policy and the highest ethical standards.
 The CUNY HRPP comprises of 3 University Integrated Institutional Review Boards (IRBs) and 19 on-site HRPP offices.

 A Human Research Protection Program concentrates not only on the review of IRB protocols but the quality of the overall research program university-wide.
-We accomplish this by the initiation of campus-wide training and education efforts under the direction of the University Director for Research Compliance.
+We accomplish this by the initiation of campus-wide training and education efforts under the direction of the Associate University Provost for Research Administration & Compliance.

 The HRPP Coordinator is tasked with communicating CUNY and federal policies.
 Our main goal is the successful navigation of the UI IRB review process but also the education of PI's and the community at large regarding the use of human subjects in research.